Primary

 Face away from the anchor with arms extended, hands at about forehead height.
 Keep your body rigid like a plank.
 Lower by bending only at your elbows—do not let them drop or flare.
 Extend back to start.
 Adjust difficulty by walking feet forward (easier) or back (harder).

-Want TRX Tricep Extension in your program?
+See where TRX Tricep Extension fits in your weekly plan

 Hold TRX handles facing away from anchor.